lbryio/lbry.tech/resources/glossary.md

 ### Hash Function

-(needs updating for LBRY)
-LBRY protocol mostly uses two cryptographic hash functions: SHA-256 and RIPEMD-160.
-First one is almost exclusively used in the two round hashing (*Hash256*), while the latter one is only used in computing an *address* (see also *Hash160*). *Scripts* may use not only Hash256 and Hash160, but also SHA-1, SHA-256 and RIPEMD-160.
+LBRY POW calculation uses three cryptographic hash functions: SHA-512, SHA-256 and RIPEMD-160.
+Click [here](https://lbry.io/faq/proof-algorithm) for more details.

 ### Hashrate

 A measure of mining hardware performance expressed in hashes per second (GH/s).
-As of July 27, 2014 the hash rate of all Bitcoin mining nodes combined is around 135 799 000 GH/s.
-For comparison, AMD Radeon graphics cards produce from 0.2 to 0.8 GH/s depending on model.

-### Hash Type (hashtype)

-A single byte appended to a transaction *signature* in the *transaction input* which describes how the transaction should be hashed in order to verify that signature.
-There are three types affecting outputs: ALL (default), SINGLE, NONE and one optional modifier ANYONECANPAY affecting the inputs (can be combined with either of the first three).
-ALL requires all outputs to be hashed (thus, all outputs are signed).
-SINGLE clears all output scripts but the one with the same index as the input in question.
-NONE clears all outputs thus allowing changing them at will.
-ANYONECANPAY removes all inputs except the current one (allows anyone to contribute independently).
-The actual behavior is more subtle than this overview, you should check the actual source code for more comments.

-### Height

-See *Block Height*.

-### Input

-See *Transaction Input*.
+Click [here](https://www.tokens24.com/cryptopedia/basics/bitcoin-hash-rate) for more details.

 ### Key

 Could mean an ECDSA public or private key, or AES symmetric encryption key.
 AES is not used in the protocol itself (only to encrypt the ECDSA keys and other sensitive data), so usually the word *key* means an ECDSA key.
 When talking about *keys*, people usually mean private keys as public key can always be derived from a private one.
 See also *Private Key* and *Public Key*.

+### LBC

+The currency code for 1 LBRY Credit (defined as 100 000 000 *deweys*).

+### LBRY Credits

+LBRY Credits (LBC) is the cryptocurrency used to make digital transactions (payments, tips, claims) on the LBRY blockchain.

+## LBRY Daemon

+The daemon combines various components to provide a single API across the LBRY ecosystem in order to interact with the blockchain and datanetwork.

+### LBRY Reference Application

+For most users, LBRY will be a place where they can find great videos, music, ebooks, and more.
+A vast digital library that is available on all of your devices.
+But LBRY is many components working together.
+The LBRY app is a graphical browser for the decentralized content marketplace provided by the LBRY protocol.
+It is essentially the lbry daemon bundled with an UI using Electron.

+### LBRY Redux

+[lbry-redux](https://github.com/lbryio/lbry-redux) is a module which contains common React and redux code shared between lbry-app and lbry-android.

+### LBRY Protocol

+LBRY is an open-source protocol providing distribution, discovery, and purchase of digital content (data) via a decentralized network.
+It utilizes the LBRY blockchain as a global namespace and database of digital content.
+Blockchain entries contain searchable content metadata, identities, and rights and access rules.
+LBRY also provides a data network that consists of peers uploading and downloading data from other peers, possibly in exchange for payments, and a distributed hash table, used by peers to discover other peers.

+### LBRYCrd

+LBRYcrd uses a blockchain similar to bitcoin's to implement an index and payment system for content on the LBRY network.
+It is a fork of Bitcoin Core.

+### LbryumX Server

+A LbryumX-server for the LbryumX client.
+LbryumX is an extension of electrumx that provides the server side of LBRY Electrum Protocol.

-### Key Pool
+### Lighthouse

-Some wallet applications that create new *private keys* randomly keep a pool of unused pre-generated keys (BitcoinQT keeps 100 keys by default).
-When a new key is needed for *change* address or a new payment request, the application provides the oldest key from the pool and replaces it with a fresh one.
-The purpose of the pool is to ensure that recently used keys are always already backed up on external storage.
-Without a key pool you could create a new key, receive a payment on its address and then have your hard disk died before backing up this key.
-A key pool guarantees that this key was already backed up several days before being used. *Deterministic wallets* do not use a key pool because they need to back up a single secret key.
+[Lighthouse](https://github.com/lbryio/lighthouse) is a lightning-fast advanced search engine API for publications on the LBRYcrd with autocomplete capabilities.
+The official lighthouse instance is live at https://lighthouse.lbry.io

 ### Lightweight client

 Comparing to a *full node*, lightweight node does not store the whole blockchain and thus cannot fully verify any transaction.
 There are two kinds of lightweight nodes: those fully trusting an external service to determine wallet balance and validity of transactions (e.g. *blockchain.info*) and the apps implementing *Simplified Payment Verification* (SPV).
 SPV clients do not need to trust any particular service, but are more vulnerable to a *51% attack* than full nodes.
 See *Simplified Payment Verification* for more info.

-### Lock Time (locktime)

-A 32-bit field in a *transaction* that means either a block *height* at which the transaction becomes valid, or a UNIX timestamp.
-Zero means transaction is valid in any block.
-A number less than 500000000 is interpreted as a block number (the limit will be hit after year 11000), otherwise a timestamp.

 ### Mainnet

-Main Bitcoin network and its blockchain.
+Main LBRY network and its blockchain.
 The term is mostly used in comparison to *testnet*.

 ### Main Chain

 A part of the blockchain which a node considers the most difficult (see *difficulty*).
 All nodes store all valid blocks, including *orphans* and recompute the total difficulty when receiving another block.
 If the newly arrived block or blocks do not extend existing main chain, but create another one from some previous block, it is called *reorganization*.

 ### Merkle Tree

 Merkle tree is an abstract data structure that organizes a list of data items in a tree of their hashes (like in Git, Mercurial or ZFS).
-In Bitcoin the merkle tree is used only to organize transactions within a block (the block header contains only one hash of a tree) so that full nodes may prune fully spent transactions to save disk space. *SPV* clients store only block headers and validate transactions if they are provided with a list of all intermediate hashes.
+In LBRY the merkle tree is used only to organize transactions within a block (the block header contains only one hash of a tree) so that full nodes may prune fully spent transactions to save disk space.
+Click [here](https://en.bitcoin.it/wiki/Protocol_documentation#Merkle_Trees) for more details.

 ### Mempool

 A technical term for a collection of unconfirmed transactions stored by a node until they either expire or get included in the main chain.
 When *reorganization* happens, transactions from orphaned blocks either become invalid (if already included in the *main chain*) or moved to a pool of unconfirmed transactions.
 By default, *bitcoind* nodes throw away unconfirmed transactions after 24 hours.

 ### Mining

 A process of finding valid *hashes* of a block header by iterating millions of variants of block headers (using *nonce* and *extra nonce*) in order to find a hash lower than the *target* (see also *difficulty*).
 The process needs to determine a single global history of all transactions (grouped in blocks).
 Mining consumes time and electricity and nowadays the difficulty is so big, that energy-wise it's not even profitable to mine using video graphics cards.
 Mining is paid for by *transaction fees* and by block *rewards* (newly generated coins, hence the term "mining").

 ### Mining Pool

 A service that allows separate owners of mining hardware to split the reward proportionally to submitted work.
 Since probability of finding a valid block hash is proportional to miner's *hashrate*, small individual miners may work for months before finding a big per-block reward.
 Mining pools allow more steady stream of smaller income.
 Pool owner determines the block contents and distributes ranges of *nonce* values between its workers.
 Normally, mining pools are centralized.
 P2Pool is a fully decentralized pool.

 ### Miner

 A person, a software or a hardware that performs *mining*.

-### Mixing

-A process of exchanging coins with other persons in order to increase privacy of one's history.
-Sometimes it is associated with money laundering, but strictly speaking it is orthogonal to laundering.
-In traditional banking, a bank protects customer's privacy by hiding transactions from all 3rd parties.
-In Bitcoin any merchant may do a statistical analysis of one's entire payment history and determine, for instance, how many bitcoins one owns.
-While it's still possible to implement KYC (Know You Customer) rules on a level of every merchant, mixing allows to to separate information about one's history between the merchants.

-Most important use cases for mixing are: 1) receiving a salary as a single big monthly payment and then spending it in small transactions ("cafe sees thousands of dollars when you pay just $4"); 2) making a single payment and revealing connection of many small private spendings ("car dealer sees how much you are addicted to coffee").
-In both cases your employer, a cafe and a car dealer may comply with KYC/AML laws and report your identity and transferred amounts, but neither of them need to know about each other.
-Mixing bitcoins after receiving a salary and mixing them before making a big payment solves this privacy problem.

 ### M-of-N Multi-signature Transaction

 A transaction that can be spent using M signatures when N public keys are required (M is less or equal to N).
 Multi-signature transactions that only contain one *OP_CHECKMULTISIG* opcode and N is 3, 2 or 1 are considered *standard*.

 ### Node

 Node, or client, is a computer on the network that speaks Bitcoin message protocol (exchanging transactions and blocks).
 There are *full nodes* that are capable of validating the entire blockchain and *lightweight nodes*, with reduced functionality.
 Wallet applications that speak to a server are not considered nodes.

 ### Nonce

 Stands for "number used once".
 A 32-bit number in a *block header* which is iterated during a search for proof-of-work.
 Each time the nonce is changed, the *hash* of the block header is recalculated.
 If nonce overflows before valid proof-of-work is found, an *extra nonce* is incremented and placed in the *coinbase* script.
 Alternatively, one may change a merkle tree of transactions or a timestamp.

-### Non-standard Transaction

-Any valid transaction that is not *standard*.
-Non-standard transactions are not relayed or mined by default *BitcoinQT* nodes (but are relayed and mined on *testnet*).
-However, if anyone puts such transaction in a block, it will be accepted by all nodes.
-In practice it means that unusual transactions will take more time to get included in the blockchain.
-If some kind of non-standard transaction becomes useful and popular, it may get named standard and adopted by users (like it ).
-See also *Standard Transaction*.

 ### Opcode

 8-bit code of a *script* operation.
 Codes from 0x01 to 0x4B (decimal 75) are interpreted as a length of data to be pushed on the stack of the interpreter (data bytes follow the opcode).
 Other codes are either do something interesting, or disabled and cause transaction verification to fail, or do nothing (reserved for future use).
-See also *Script*.
+LBRY implemented special op codes for storing and updating of claim data.

 ### Orphan, Orphaned Block

 A valid block that is no longer a part of a *main chain*.
 Usually happens when two or more blocks of the same *height* are produced at the same time.
 When one of them becomes a part of the main chain, others are considered "orphaned".
 Orphans also may happen when the blockchain is *forked* due to an attack (see *51% attack*) or a bug.
 Then a chain of several blocks may become abandoned.
 Usually a transaction is included in all blocks of the same height, so its *confirmation* is not delayed and there is no *double spend*.
 See also *Fork*.

-### Output

-See *Transaction Output*.

-### P2SH
+### Peer

-See *Pay-to-Script Hash*.
+A peer is one instance of a client running on a computer on the Internet to which other clients connect and transfer data.
+Depending on context, "peer" can refer either to any client in the swarm or more specifically to a downloader, a client that has only parts of the file.

 ### Pay-to-Script Hash

 A type of the *script* and *address* that allows sending bitcoins to arbitrary complex scripts using a compact hash of that script.
 This allows payer to pay much smaller *transaction fees* and not wait very long for a *non-standard* transaction to get included in the blockchain.
 Then the actual script matching the hash must be provided by the payee when redeeming the funds.
 P2SH addresses are encoded in *Base58Check* just like regular public keys and start with number "3".

 ### Paper Wallet

 A form of *cold storage* where a *private key* for Bitcoin *address* is printed on a piece of paper (with or without encryption) and then all traces of the key are removed from the computer where it was generated.
 To redeem bitcoins, a key must be imported in the wallet application so it can sign a transaction.
 See also *Casascius Coins*.

 ### Proof-of-Work (PoW)